Prepress Resources

 Art Layout & Production Templates

 • Supply all final art as individual pieces, not imposed or on art boards larger than the product dimension + bleed + crop marks.
 Graphcom will impose files as needed.
-Unless you are supplied a template or conflicting instruction to this rule.

 Resolution